Involved In a Auto Accident? We Can Help!

 The average person cannot usually determine if they have a personal injury claim as a result of the above unless they consult a seasoned car accident lawyer.
 Defective auto parts could also cause car accidents or compound your injuries in a car accident.
 In such cases, the manufacturer or distributor of the vehicle or defective parts could be held responsible for your injuries.

-For instance, an accident could be caused when the brakes of your vehicle malfunction or your seat back falling.
+For instance, an accident could occur when the brakes of your vehicle malfunction or your seat back falling.
 In a different scenario, your side airbags failed to deploy during an accident, causing you to hit your head against the side window.
 Due to this hard contact, you suffered a severe brain injury.
 The last traumatic brain injury case we took to verdict the jury gave our deserving client $16,000,000.
 The defective side airbag caused your injuries to be worse than had the airbag deployed as intended.
-In both cases, the manufacturer and/or distributor of the vehicle could be held strictly liable for your injuries under the theory of products liability.
+In both cases, the court could hold the manufacturer and/or distributor strictly liable for your injuries under the theory of products liability.

 What if my negligence contributed to the car accident or my injury severity?